VUEngine/vuengine.github.io/documentation/basics/vuengine-plugins.md

 ### Creation

-In the future, we plan to provide templates and a dialog for creating custom plugins, similar to the <a href="/documentation/setup/getting-started/#new-project">New Project</a> dialog.
+In the future, we plan to provide templates and a dialog for creating custom plugins, similar to the [New Project](/documentation/setup/getting-started/#new-project) dialog.
 For now, the recommended method is the following:

-1. Find a plugin in the <a href="https://github.com/VUEngine/VUEngine-Plugins">VUEngine Plugins GitHub repository</a> to use as a starting point.
+1. Find a plugin in the [VUEngine Plugins GitHub repository](https://github.com/VUEngine/VUEngine-Plugins) to use as a starting point.
 The repository is organized by categories, so if you want to create, for instance, a font plugin, choose any plugin from the fonts directory.
 2. Copy the respective plugin to a new folder below the user plugins base folder you configured.
 3. Adjust according to your own plugin's requirements.